colinshaw1/portfolio-project-4/README.md

 Who is Film Blog intended for?
 --
+Film Blog is intened to attract movie bloggers but will be limited to approval from administration.
+The purpose is to attract individuals who wat to share information about there love for movies and thoughts on the dirctors, actors and cinomagraph.

 Owner
 --
 The owner of this game is Colin Shaw.
+The goal is to help film lovers express there feelings in a safe and secure environment.

 How to use
 --